Joseph7e/Assign-Taxonomy-with-BLAST/README.md

 # Assign-Taxonomy-with-BLAST
 This script can be used for any standard multi-fasta.
 Will work on any database, including custom ones or ncbi's nt database.
-A path to taxonomy classifications is required but several precommputed are available here.
+A path to taxonomy classifications is required but several precomputed are available here.